JadenMighten/EC1B1-Coursework/README.md

 # EC1B1-Coursework

+> ## Key information
+> - Datasets required to run code are stored in the folder "Datasets" on this repository
+> - Code components and full code are stored in the folder "Code" on this repository

 # 5.1 Comprehension and Warm Up

 ## What was the date that your country left the Bretton Woods system? – If two dates seem plausible, pick one and explain why you’re chosen that particular date.